python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 (particularly since we're already introducing an edge-case change with how license files in subdirs are handled, along with other refinements).

-Therefore, the latter has been incorporated into current drafts of this PEP.
+Therefore, the latter has been incorporated into current drafts of PEP 639.

 Add new ``licenses`` category to wheel